 “Sure thing, God,” I said, not really paying attention to Him as I scrolled to yet another video.
 My stomach began growling, insisting that I eat dinner.
 Reluctantly, I put down my laptop and found my way into the kitchen.
 I had to turn on the lights as the sun had long ago said goodbye to the day.
 I was a bit disoriented, intoxicated from the social media binge.
-I washed vegetables and chopped up chicken to stir fry, all the while thinking about God’s gentle reminder to use my time wisely.
-Deep inside I know that my time spent scrolling social media posts isn’t the highest and best use of my time.
+I washed vegetables and chopped up chicken to stir-fry, and thought about God’s words.

 “You’re right, God,” I said.
 “I do spend too much time on social media.
 It takes me away from what’s real.
 What’s important.
 It takes me away from the people I love.
 Tomorrow, I’ll pay more attention to what’s important.”